 This program is available to students from any major.
 Many students choose to work with a Senate or House office or with lobbyists and government relations firms.
 Economics majors can intern with the World Bank, IMF, or numerous other financial institutions.
 Peace Studies majors on the program have worked for human rights organizations and non-governmental organizations working in international development.
 Environmental Studies majors can work for the EPA or environmental policy organizations.
 Others might consider journalism internships, or internships within the federal bureaucracy.
 Natural Science majors can work for a health policy group and fine arts and humanities majors might think of interning with organizations such as the National Endowment for the Arts.
 There are literally thousands of internships in Washington DC.
 They are competitive but we assist you through the application process.

-D.C.
-Summer Study Program returns for its 42nd year
+2023 Washington, D.C.
+Summer Study Program Recap